DIRECTED ENERGY PROFESSIONAL SOCIETY

 Abstracts

 All persons wishing to present at the 2026 DE T&E Joint Conference must submit an abstract for consideration.
-Abstracts must be unclassified and will be due on or before 22 December 2025.
+Abstracts must be unclassified and will be due on or before 10 April 2026.

 • Unclassified, Public Release abstracts should be submitted in their entirety online.
 Authors nearing the submission deadline who do not yet have release approval should submit a place-holder abstract prior to the deadline and then add the abstract body once release approval is obtained.
+Only enter public release material online.

 During the online submission process, authors may choose whether or not to display their abstract title on the DEPS website.
 Access to the full abstract content is limited to those abstracts for which the author has submitted a simple, online abstract release form which will be available from their MyAccount page after the abstract is submitted.

-Authors will be notified on or before 7 January of acceptance of their paper for presentation and/or publication.
+Authors will be notified on or before 17 April of acceptance of their paper for presentation and/or publication.

 Authors may choose whether to release either the title or the abstract online.
 Those who do not yet have public release approval are encouraged to submit the abstract before the deadline and select the appropriate options on the submission form to keep the details off the Website listing.
 Authors may also make arrangements to submit classified or limited distribution material.
 To do so, authors should submit a place-holder title and abstract through the online submission form and follow the instructions there that are suitable for their material.